Owen Roddy

 The legacy

 Owen Roddy's coaching impact is largely tied to the McGregor career arc.
-The two title-winning KO performances (UFC 194 Aldo, UFC 205 Alvarez) and the 47-second Cerrone KO at UFC 246 remain his most-significant coaching credentials.
+The two title-winning KO performances (UFC 194 Aldo, UFC 205 Alvarez) and the 40-second Cerrone KO at UFC 246 remain his most-significant coaching credentials.

-The McGregor southpaw counter-striking template — particularly the rear-left-hand counter — has influenced subsequent southpaw MMA strikers attempting to replicate the technical clarity of the McGregor 2014-2016 peak.
+The McGregor southpaw counter-striking template — particularly the rear-left-hand counter — has influenced subsequent southpaw MMA strikers attempting to replicate the technical clarity of the McGregor 2014–2016 peak.
+The visible coaching template — single-shot precision, southpaw setups, tactical patience — has been openly cited as an influence by younger Irish MMA coaches and by international striking specialists studying the McGregor career.

 Other coaches